-Certain controls may not be appropriate if implementing those controls has the potential to degrade, debilitate, or interfere with organizational missions or business functions, including endangering or harming individuals.
-However, decisions on the appropriateness of control implemention always consider legislative, regulatory, and/or policy requirements.
+Certain controls may not be appropriate if implementing those controls has the potential to degrade, debilitate, or interfere with organizational mission or business functions, including endangering or harming individuals.
+However, decisions on the appropriateness of control implementation always consider legislative, regulatory, and policy requirements.